Comment on page

 If no theme attribute is present on the elements, then the light theme will be shown by default.

 All of our supported CSS variables can be used to further customize the themes.
-The full list of supported CSS variables can be found here.
+See a full list of supported CSS variables

 If the rule is scoped to a Passage Element with no additional selector it will overwrite the value in any theme setting.
 This can be useful when you are only using one theme or you want to make changes that apply to any theme.